Sex in the States

 • is/has ever been pregnant

-• All other minors must get a parent’s permission to receive a prescription for birth control.
+• All other minors must get a parent’s permission to receive a prescription for contraception.

 • If you go to a Title X clinic, your appointment will be completely confidential.